albertstarfield/project-zephyrine/README.md

 [Click here to see the general troubleshooting](https://github.com/albertstarfield/alpaca-electron-zephyrine/blob/main/documentation/Developer%20Documentation/Troubleshooting%20Quick%20Guide.md)

 ## Warning
-> A Warning to AI Users or potential Investor from Zephyrine Foundation
+> A Warning to AI Users newcomers and/or potential Investor from Zephyrine Foundation
 >
 > **(Please Read Carefully)**
 >